razman82196/DeadHop/README.md

 - If messages appear twice: servers with IRCv3 `echo-message` already echo your text.
 DeadHop now avoids local-echoing in that case.
 - Icons: you can drop your own into `app/resources/icons/custom/` (PNG/SVG/ICO, etc.).
 - Theme variables: see `app/ui_pyqt6/theme.py` (if present) and the theme manager in `main_window.py`.
+- Sounds: If you see `QSoundEffect(qaudio): Error decoding ... .mp3`, switch to WAV/OGG.
+The pickers filter to `.wav`/`.ogg` and saved MP3 paths are ignored.